العربية 中文 русский Français

 The subject examines aspects of the social and behavioural sciences that are relevant to understanding human behaviour in work organisations.
 The focus of the subject ranges from the behaviour and activities of individuals and groups in organisational settings, to understanding complex organisations as a whole.

-This subject is concerned with the concepts, techniques and activities involved in managing the flow of people through work organizations.
-Emphasis is placed on understanding the techniques of contemporary HRM that can be applied in organizations to facilitate the acquisition and development of staff, to influence positively their job performance, and to manage the processes of staff turnover and retention.
+This subject is concerned with the importance of strategically aligning the management of human resources with the organisation’s business objectives in order to achieve and sustain a competitive advantage.
+Emphasis is placed on how the concepts and techniques of contemporary strategic HRM can be applied in organisations to facilitate the acquisition and development of staff, to influence positively their job performance, and to manage the processes of staff turnover and retention.

-The purpose of this subject is to provide the student with a broad understanding of the key issues in modern operations management in both manufacturing and service organisations, and to allow the student to develop some basic skills in the methodologies of operations management.
+The purpose of this subject is to provide the student with a comprehensive understanding of the key considerations and topics in modern operations management and in a range of business contexts, with the purpose of developing essential planning, implementation, and decision-making skills.
 It is an introductory subject designed for undergraduate students with no previous study in operations management.
-The subject content and assessment components reflect quantitative procedures associated with operations management and also qualitatively explore the relevant strategic, managerial and ethical issues associated with operations management.
+The subject content and assessment components reflect both quantitative and qualitative approaches to operations management, exploring contextually relevant strategic, managerial, and ethical issues associated with operations management.

-This core subject in the management major examines different approaches to leadership including ethical leadership, and addresses current issues relating to leadership such as sustainability and human rights through leaders' influences on shareholders, employees, communities and society.
-Students will engage in experiential learning activities, case studies and analysis, scenario based problem-solving activities, highly interactive lectures and extensive classroom discussions.
-By engaging in these activities, students are expected to develop responsible leadership skills in order to apply them effectively in their personal and professional lives.
+TThis core subject in the management major examines different approaches to value-based leadership.
+It addresses current issues relating to leadership, such as sustainability and human-machine interaction through leaders’ influences on shareholders, employees, communities and society.
+Students will engage in experiential learning, case studies, scenario-based problem-solving and interactive lectures.
+By engaging in these activities, students are expected to develop responsible leadership skills to apply them effectively in their personal and professional lives.

 The societies and places in which we live are very complex, and the interactions of individuals, as well as social institutions, have a direct impact on the life path we take.
 This course provides an engaging and accessible introduction to urban sociology and the study of cities, with particular focus on the experience of the UAE and Dubai.
 We’ll examine a number of substantive urban topics, including but not limited to the growth of cities and urban spaces in the UAE, sustainable development and practices, and the ‘built’ environment.